Floorp-Projects/Floorp/testing/marionette/client/docs/advanced/findelement.rst

 Chaining Searches
 -----------------

-In addition to the methods on the Marionette object, HTMLElement objects also provide :func:`~HTMLElement.find_element` and :func:`~HTMLElement.find_elements` methods.
+In addition to the methods on the Marionette object, WebElement objects also provide :func:`~WebElement.find_element` and :func:`~WebElement.find_elements` methods.
 The difference is that only child nodes of the element will be searched.
 Consider the following html snippet::